lewismj/cucumber/Readme.md

     CucumberPlugin.glue := "com/waioeka/sbt/"
 ```

-Remember to set the `CucumberPlugin.glue` parameter to the sub directory in `test`
+Remember to set the `CucumberPlugin.glue` parameter to the sub directory in *test* that contains your Scala step definitions.
-that contains your Scala step definitions.
+In your *resources* directory, put in your feature files.

-In your `resources` directory, put your feature file:
+e.g.

 ```cucumber
     @my-tag